Julie-Montague/GEO_CROPMAPPING_CHALLENGE/README.md

            'cloud_pct': 'median',
            'solar_azimuth': 'median',
            'solar_zenith': 'median'}
-- The aggregated s1 and s2 data are then combined for both the train and test data.
+- The aggregated s1 and s2 data were then combined for both the train and test data.

 #### PRE-PROCESIING
 - clip outliers using the 25 and 75 quantile values